pyblosxom/pyblosxom/docs/flavours_and_templates.rst

 Summary
 =======

-This chapter covers the blosxom renderer in PyBlosxom.
+This chapter covers the blosxom renderer in Pyblosxom.
 There are other renderers (like the debug renderer) that operate differently.
 See the chapter on :ref:`renderers <renderers>` for more details.

 If you want your blog rendered using a different template system---say Cheetah or htmltmpl---implement a renderer that renders the output.
-This new renderer can be implemented as a PyBlosxom plugin.
+This new renderer can be implemented as a Pyblosxom plugin.
 See the chapter on writing plugins for more information.

-The rest of this chapter talks about the various things you can do with the blosxom renderer which comes with PyBlosxom.
+The rest of this chapter talks about the various things you can do with the blosxom renderer which comes with Pyblosxom.